 - A/B testing capabilities.
 Split a sendout to see which performs better, sending one version of a newsletter to half of your list and another version to the other half.

 - Campaign measurement and analytics.
 View metrics like open rate, click-through rate, and unsubscribes for each newsletter you send.

 Aside from these features, also consider how simple and straightforward the interface is, the cost of sending emails, and any subscriber limits.
 The following email newsletter platforms have the aforementioned features, to varying degrees, and are worth considering for creating your newsletter.

 Shopify Email is email marketing made for commerce.
 If you’re an entrepreneur on Shopify, you can use Shopify Email to easily design emails without having to write a line of code.
 You can create, send, and track campaigns all from within Shopify.
+Set up automations that keep your business growing in the background and create customer segments to provide a personal shopping experience.
 Shopify Email is free to install through the Shopify App Store.

 Pricing: Shopify is free up to 10,000 emails each month.
 Beyond this, you pay $1 for every 1,000 emails you send.
 There are no monthly plan fees.